September 11, Reading 2 – Jeremiah 11

 “Can even sacrificial flesh avert your doom?”

-This passage speaks of a lamb.
-In Israel’s understanding, lambs were used for atoning sacrifice at altar of God.
+Then down a little in the passage we read of a lamb.
+In Israel’s understanding, from the law given through Moses, lambs were used for atoning sacrifice at the altar of God.

 “But I was like a gentle lamb led to the slaughter.”

-At the front of all that this means, it points us to Jesus!
+So before all else, this points us to Jesus!

-He is the true sacrifice, flesh that did avert our doom!
+He is the true atonement, the sacrificial flesh that did avert our doom!

 Hallelujah, what a Saviour!